PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 3. Set up the routing system with auto_route
 4. Implemented the theme management system
 5. Created the onboarding feature with domain, application, infrastructure, and presentation layers
+6. Refined the onboarding UI components:
+   - Created a dedicated OnboardingHeader widget for better maintainability
+   - Updated buttons with gradient backgrounds to match design
+   - Improved color scheme for dot indicators and skip button
+   - Enhanced layout with proper spacing and positioning
+   - Applied UI improvements based on Figma design

 ## Current Tasks
 1. Complete the onboarding feature implementation